beeware/briefcase/docs/en/reference/configuration.md

 Unlike most other keys in a configuration file, [`requires`][] is a *cumulative* setting.
 If an application defines requirements at the global level, application level, *and* platform level, the final set of requirements will be the *concatenation* of requirements from all levels, starting from least to most specific.

-Any PEP 508 version specifier is legal.
-For example:
+Any version specifier accepted by the [environment manager][env_manager] is legal.
+For example, if you're using `venv` or `uv`, the following would be legal:

 - Bare package name:
   ```python